 Ulcerative colitis (UC) is a type of inflammatory bowel disease (IBD).
 It causes inflammation and sores in the intestines, which is where your body absorbs most of its nutrients from food.

-Managing your UC and working with your doctor and a dietitian can help you maintain your weight and feel better during treatment.
+Managing your UC and working with your doctor and a dietitian can help you maintain weight and feel better during treatment.

 It can.
 Weight loss is a common symptom of UC, especially when the condition isn’t managed.
 You may lose weight for a few reasons.